-PROD-311: Art of Directing (5)
+PROD-312: Directing Seminar (2.5)

-Art of Directing concentrates on two crucial areas of the directing process-working with actors and the technical aspects of directing.
+Directing Seminar concentrates on two crucial areas of the directing process-working with actors and the technical aspects of directing.
 First, students concentrate on the professional and emotional relationship between the actor and director.
 Next, students focus on set issues including lighting, set design, lens selection, and blocking.

 Production 1 provides an introduction to the basic elements of camera operation and lighting with specific attention to the fundamentals of exposure and control of the image and provides an overview of the entire production process.
-Students film and edit individual projects in Super 8 film and digital video.

 Production 2 builds on the principles taught in Production 1 and provides an introduction to collaborative production and the crew experience and introduces skills in the areas of pre-production, blocking, directing, and production planning.
-Students are introduced to lighting and camera operation at the intermediate level with film and HD cameras.
-Students assume a specific crew position and complete an MOS group project that melds the creative use of sound and image.
+Students are introduced to lighting and camera operation at the intermediate level.
 Prerequisite: PROD-321 or satisfactory completion of PROD-321 proficiency exam.

 Production 3 builds on the principles taught in Production 2 in the areas of pre-production, directing and production management.
 The class provides continued instruction in lighting technique and camera operation as well as an introduction to location audio recording.
-Students complete a collaborative crew project in HD that highlights the creative and effective use of dialog and visual storytelling.
-Students assume a specific assigned crew position that is different than the crew position held in Production 1.
 Prerequisite: PROD-322 or satisfactory completion of PROD-322 proficiency exam.

 Production 4 builds on the principles taught in Production 3 and provides advanced instruction in audio, lighting, cinematography, and camera operation.
-Students complete a capstone collaborative project in Super 16mm or HD crewing in their area of specialization.
 Field trips and guest lectures highlight the role of the entire structure of film/video production ranging from production houses and soundstages to digital and audio post-production and the film lab.
 Prerequisite: PROD-423 or satisfactory completion of PROD-423 proficiency exam.